Kronark/Node-Compiler-Prototype/docs/frontend/nodes/node.md

 3. `roots`: Connection data pertaining to the input and output roots of the node space.
 See `node_roots` for more information.
 4. `instances`: An array of node instances.
 See `instance` for more information.

+The node space component to this frontend version of the datatype should provide functionality for showing and hiding entire node spaces as necessitated by space traversal.

 ## Requires

 - [Node Settings](./node_settings.md)